CAPS commitment to social justice, diversity, equity and inclusion.

 - A letter from your dissertation chair regarding your dissertation status and anticipated completion date.
 If your dissertation chair is one of your three letters of recommendation, this information can be included in that letter.

-Please note that our application deadline is Wednesday, January 5, 2022 at midnight PST.
+Please note that our application deadline is Wednesday, January 4, 2023 at 11:59 EST (8:59 PST).
 In order for your application to be considered, all of your materials, including letters of recommendation, must be received by this date.

-Applicants will be notified by late January 2022 of their application status.
-Phone or Skype interviews will take place the first two weeks of February.
+Applicants will be notified in January 2023 of their application status.
+Phone interviews will take place the last week of January and first week of February.